The Best Way to Clean Laminate Floors to Protect Its Shiny Finish

 How to Clean Laminate Floors

-- Blood: Remove with window cleaner, then wipe with a damp cloth.
-As with mopping, follow this process by wiping with a dry cloth
+- Blood: Remove blood with a window cleaner, then wipe with a damp cloth.
+As with mopping, follow this process by wiping with a dry cloth.

-- Chewing gun: Freeze the glob with a plastic bag of ice before scraping the hardened gum off with a plastic knife.
+- Chewing gum: Freeze the glob with a plastic bag of ice before scraping the hardened gum off with a plastic knife.
 Again, do not use a metal knife.

-- Grease and tar: Remove with mineral spirits.
+- Grease and tar: Remove grease with mineral spirits.

-- Heel marks: Remove by rubbing with a pencil eraser.
+- Heel or other shoe scuff marks: Remove by rubbing with a pencil eraser.